derekrdrill/sol/docs/PR-4-HYDRATION-FIXES.md

 This ensures React can properly track and update list items during re-renders.

+## Issues Fixed

+This PR resolved **critical runtime errors** and **HTML validation issues**:

+1. **Hydration Mismatch Error:** Invalid HTML structure caused Next.js hydration to fail, completely breaking the application
+2. **Invalid HTML:** `<th>` elements cannot be direct children of `<thead>` - this violates HTML standards and causes rendering errors
+3. **React Performance Issues:** Missing `key` props cause React to inefficiently re-render lists and can lead to state bugs

 ## Why These Changes Matter

-1. **Hydration Errors:** Fixes the critical hydration mismatch error that was breaking the application
+1. **Critical Bug Fix:** Fixes the hydration mismatch error that was preventing the application from running
-2. **HTML Validity:** Ensures the markup follows proper HTML standards
+2. **HTML Standards Compliance:** Ensures the markup follows proper HTML standards, preventing rendering errors
 3. **React Best Practices:** Prevents potential warnings and performance issues with list rendering
-4. **Clean Slate:** Provides an error-free codebase to build upon for future changes
+4. **Production Readiness:** Provides an error-free codebase that can actually run without crashing

 ## Result